Willow Dawn Becker

-Forensic science can be a terrific career for those interested in different fields of science and even other disciplines.
-That’s because so much unique knowledge is needed to work as a technician, and why programs generally provide instruction in anatomy, anthropology, biochemistry, biology and chemistry as part of a bachelor’s degree.
-The learning doesn’t usually stop there, though.
+Forensic science can be a terrific career for those interested in different fields of science and its intersection with crime and law enforcement.
+So much unique knowledge is needed to work as a forensic science technician, with programs generally providing instruction in anatomy, anthropology, biochemistry, biology and chemistry as part of a bachelor’s degree.
+And the learning doesn’t stop there.
 Programs are so interdisciplinary in approach that they also may include clinical laboratory sciences, criminal justice, math, molecular biology, physics, and psychology.

-The Bureau of Labor Statistics (BLS) reports that a bachelor’s degree is typically needed to enter the forensic science field.
-Colleges in North Dakota can help lay the foundation in the natural sciences or in forensic science for you.
-Associate-degree programs are typically offered and even those at the graduate-level, too, but because forensic science programs are fairly limited in North Dakota, you may wish to see what is available online.
+The Bureau of Labor Statistics (BLS) reports that a bachelor’s degree is typically needed to enter the forensic science field (2017).
+Colleges in North Dakota (ND) can help lay the foundation in the natural sciences or in forensic science for dedicated students.

-The curriculum available through forensic science schools typically prepares you to work in a forensics lab, but this could be for a police department, a private facility of even a crime laboratory, such as with the North Dakota Attorney General’s office.
-Some programs focus more on crime scene investigation (CSI), which helps you learn how to collect evidence at a crime scene and to properly handle and store it.
+The curriculum available through forensic science schools typically prepares graduates to work in a forensics lab, but this could mean employment in a police department, a private facility or a crime laboratory, such as with the North Dakota Attorney General’s office.
+Some programs focus more on crime scene investigation (CSI), which shows students how to collect evidence at a crime scene and to properly handle and store it.
 Learning how to testify in court may also be part of any available CSI programs in North Dakota.

-According to May 2014 data from the BLS, the mean annual wages for forensic science technicians working in the U.S. were $58,610.
-This compares fairly well to the BLS mean annual wage of $47,230 for all occupations in the U.S. combined.
-The BLS does not offer salary information specific to North Dakota for forensic science technicians, but does indicate that some of the highest-paying state for the occupation included Wisconsin, Massachusetts, Kansas and Connecticut.
+According to May 2017 data from the BLS, the mean annual wages for forensic science technicians working in the U.S. were $61,220.
+This compares fairly well to the BLS mean annual wage of $48,130 for all occupations in the U.S. combined.
+In North Dakota, forensic science technicians earn a mean salary of $42,240, which puts the state somewhat lower than the national average (BLS 2017).

-From 2012 to 2022, the demand for forensic science technicians across the U.S. is expected to grow by 6 percent, resulting in some 700 new positions becoming available – good news to a recent graduate from one of the colleges in North Dakota.
-The best job opportunities could be available to those who specialize in DNA or digital computer forensics or have a bachelor’s degree in a natural science and a master’s degree in forensic science.
-Don’t worry — there are plenty of graduate-level programs available online if you wish to continue in your forensic science education.
+From 2016 to 2026, the demand for forensic science technicians across the U.S. is expected to grow by 17 percent, resulting in some 2,600 new positions becoming available – good news to a recent graduate from one of the colleges in North Dakota.
+The best job opportunities could be available to those who specialize in DNA or digital computer forensics or those who have a bachelor’s degree in a natural science and a master’s degree in forensic science.

-In a forensic science lab, a technician performs biological, chemical or physical analysis of evidence that comes from a crime scene, according to the BLS.
-This is why a bachelor’s degree is so important to entering the field.
-Here we offer a few paths that could be used to make a start in forensic science, including earning that initial degree.
+In a forensic science lab, a technician performs biological, chemical or physical analysis of evidence that comes from a crime scene.
+This detailed scientific analysis is why a bachelor’s degree is so important to entering the field.
+Following is one of the most common paths followed to make a start in forensic science, including earning that initial degree.

 Natural science skills are not the only essential ones to becoming a forensic science technician.
 Knowledge about criminal justice, courtroom procedures, the law, as well as communication, can be important.
 In fact, the BLS says that communication skills are so essential because forensic science technicians need to be able to communicate with a variety of people, present information in courts and compile reports.

 Crime scene investigators, who do different work than forensic science technicians, may be involved in taking photos, making sketches of a crime scene, collecting fingerprints and bodily fluids, as well as preserving evidence so that it can be taken to a crime lab, according to the BLS.
-These are skills that can be obtained through a CSI program.
-Often, the education necessary is not as in-depth as that for forensic science programs.
+These meticulous skills are those that can be obtained through a CSI program.
+Often, the education necessary is not as in-depth as that required for forensic science programs.
 Potential paths to a career in CSI include:

-In North Dakota, the biggest cities are Fargo, Bismarck and Grand Forks, which together having a combined population of more than 200,000 people.
-Cities may be the best place to look for jobs related to forensic science and CSI, but, of course, some rural jurisdictions may be in need of employees, too.
+In North Dakota, the biggest cities are Fargo, Bismarck and Grand Forks, which together have a combined population of more than 250,000 people.
+Cities may be the best place to look for jobs related to forensic science and CSI, but some rural jurisdictions may be in need of employees, too.
 As mentioned earlier, the North Dakota Attorney’s General’s Office could be one place that needs trained professionals.
-Its crime laboratory provides evidentiary support to the criminal justice system in the state by analyzing, identify and comparing physical evidence used in criminal offense cases.
-Given that North Dakota is a small population by state, you may have to look harder for opportunities.
+The AG’s crime laboratory provides evidentiary support to the criminal justice system in the state by analyzing, identify and comparing physical evidence used in criminal offense cases.
+Given that North Dakota has a small population, new forensic science technicians may have to look harder for opportunities.
 Graduates or students looking for hands-on experience may consider IFI DNA Testing and Technologies or the Department of the Interior, Bureau of Indian Affairs.

 The BLS reports that nine out of every 10 forensic scientists work for local or state government, and that they are most often employed in crime laboratories, morgues, coroner’s offices or police departments.
 However, job availability may also be dependent on the budgets and funding available in these governmental agencies.

-Because there appears to be just one forensic science program available in North Dakota, students may want to look for programs in criminal justice or the natural sciences instead.
-In fact, no forensic science programs offered in North Dakota are accredited through the Forensic Science Education Programs Accreditation Commission (FEPAC), which is the accrediting branch of AAFS, but FEPAC-accreditation may not be necessary to seek employment.
-Students interested in forensic science programs in North Dakota may wish to consider any of the following:
+Because there is only one forensic science program available in North Dakota, students may want to look for programs in criminal justice or the natural sciences instead.
+In fact, no forensic science programs offered in North Dakota are accredited through the Forensic Science Education Programs Accreditation Commission (FEPAC), which is the accrediting branch of AAFS, although FEPAC-accreditation may not be necessary to seek employment.
+Students interested in forensic science programs in North Dakota can consider any of the following:

 Because there are so few forensic science programs in North Dakota, it may be better to look for undergraduate degrees in the natural sciences.
 Biology and chemistry are exceptionally common offerings at virtually all institutions of higher learning.
-From there, students can look for a graduate-level program, even one that is available online, to help you gain more forensic science-specific knowledge.
+From there, students can look for a graduate-level program, either on-campus or online, to help them gain more forensic science-specific knowledge.
 This may be an optimal path, as the BLS reports that many people entering the field of forensic science often have a bachelor’s degree in the natural sciences followed by a master’s degree in forensic science.

 Students seeking forensic science programs online will find numerous options.
-Just be aware that some, but not all of these, are based around a degree in criminal justice with a specialization in forensic science or crime scene investigation.
+Some, but not all, of the programs listed result in a degree in criminal justice with a specialization in forensic science or crime scene investigation.
 A few of the available online forensic science programs include:

 There are many other online programs available to students in North Dakota and which are listed on the AAFS website.
-Information on undergraduate and graduate degree programs as well as certificate programs can be found there.
-Information is also available about the Young Forensic Scientists Forum (YFSF) and CSI camps available around the country for teenagers.
+Information on undergraduate and graduate degree programs as well as certificate programs can be found there, along with information on the Young Forensic Scientists Forum (YFSF) for teenagers.

-In this case, regional accreditation of a university is important.
-This means that the school has been accredited in entirety by an accrediting agency.
-There are six of these institutions across the U.S., and in North Dakota accreditation is done through the Higher Learning Commission.
-HLC Reaccreditation of the University of North Dakota last occurred in 2013 and the next reaffirmation of accreditation is expected in 2023-24.
+In this case, regional institutional accreditation of a university is important.
+Institutional accreditation means that the school has been accredited in entirety by an agency.
+There are six of these accrediting agencies across the U.S., and in North Dakota accreditation is done through the Higher Learning Commission.
+HLC reaccreditation of the University of North Dakota last occurred in 2013 and the next reaffirmation of accreditation is expected in 2023-24.

 FEPAC accreditation may also be important to seeking certification, although each certifying organization has its own regulations and standards.
 Certification may not even be available, and individuals may want to seek out membership instead.
 As an example, the International Crime Scene Investigators Association (ICSIA) offers active membership to currently employed or recently retired personnel with a law enforcement agency.
 Below are a handful of organizations offering board certification or membership: